marctang/Diversity_NominalCategorization/README.md

 Allassonnière-Tang, Marc, Olof Lundgren, Maja Robbers, Sandra Cronhamn, Filip Larsson, One-Soon Her, Harald Hammarström and Gerd Carling.
 2021.
 Expansion by migration and diffusion by contact is a source to the global diversity of linguistic nominal categorization systems. _Humanities & Social Sciences Communications_, 8(331). https://doi.org/10.1057/s41599-021-01003-5

+The content of the folders is summarized as follows:

+- data_raw: The files used to generate the data for the analysis
+- data_tidy: The files used in the analysis
+- Supp2_Method.Rmd: The code used for the analysis.
+The PDF and HTML output are also attached.

 **Title**: Expansion by migration and diffusion by contact is a source to the global diversity of linguistic nominal categorization systems

 **Authors**: